Updated on 2025-08-30 GMT+08:00

 /

-• When you delete a disk, regardless of whether the disk will be moved to the recycle bin or not, the disk snapshots will always be deleted permanently.
+• When you delete a disk, regardless of whether the disk will be moved to the recycle bin or not, legacy snapshots of the disk will always be deleted permanently.

 • There are no limits on the capacity and quantity of disks in the recycle bin.